 When a debtor faces serious debt problems, one option is to file bankruptcy.
-When filed, bankruptcy can stop some creditors from seeking damages against the debtor in court, discharge some debts, and allow debtors to get a fresh start, free from the burden of their debt.
+When filed, bankruptcy can stop some creditors from seeking damages against the debtor in court, discharge some debts and allow debtors to get a fresh start, free from the burden of debt they can’t pay back.

-Bankruptcies also have a certain restriction on how often debtors can file.
-This is necessary to keep debtors from taking advantage of the system.
+Bankruptcy law also places restrictions on how often debtors can file.
+This is necessary to keep debtors, or people that owe money, from taking advantage of the system.
 Other restrictions include meeting certain income-level requirements and proving in a court of law that the debt accrued can’t be paid.

-Depending if the debtor is an individual, business, or municipality, different chapters of the bankruptcy code apply to the debtor.
+Depending on whether the debtor is an individual, business or municipality, different chapters of the bankruptcy code apply to the debtor.

-Chapter 7 is available to both businesses and individual consumers.
-It usually involves the liquidation of qualifying assets to help repay the debt involved.
+- Chapter 7: Chapter 7 bankruptcy is available to businesses and consumers looking to clear away certain unsecured debts, such as credit card balances.
+When filing Chapter 7, you will be assigned a trustee, who will review your finances, sell your assets and distribute the proceeds to your creditors.
+At the end of the process, the court may discharge the rest of your debts.
 In order to qualify for a Chapter 7 bankruptcy, the debtor’s income level must not exceed a certain amount, as set by individual states.

-Chapter 15 bankruptcy deals specifically with debt incurred in a country other than the U.S. A Chapter 15 bankruptcy provides the mechanism by which such cross-border cases are handled in the U.S. court system.
+- Chapter 15: This chapter of the bankruptcy code deals specifically with debt incurred in a country other than the U.S. A Chapter 15 bankruptcy provides the mechanism by which such cross-border cases are handled in the U.S. court system.

-A debtor files the appropriate bankruptcy in the court where the case is brought for review.
-The judge overseeing the bankruptcy determines if the debtor qualifies for the bankruptcy and what actions, if any, the debtor needs to take.
-Certain debts, such as any taxes owed, child support, and student loans are not eligible for discharge as part of a bankruptcy.
+In a bankruptcy case, a debtor files the appropriate bankruptcy in the court where the case is brought for review.
+The judge overseeing the bankruptcy then determines if the debtor qualifies for the bankruptcy and what actions, if any, the debtor needs to take.
+Certain debts, such as any taxes owed, child support and student loans are not eligible for discharge as part of a bankruptcy.